-Total antibody sales in the first nine months of 2003 were \$53.2 million compared to \$76.1 million in the comparable period of 2002.
+Total antibody sales for the first nine months of 2003 were \$53.2 million compared to \$76.1 million for the comparable period of 2002.
 Non-specific antibody sales include shipments to a single customer under a supply contract that we fulfilled in April 2003, which was retained by us following the sale of the majority of the antibody collection business and testing laboratory in September 2001.
 We reported sales under this arrangement because we retained the risk of credit loss with this customer, but we did not record any margin.
-Such non-specific antibody sales totaled \$19.1 million for the first nine months of 2003 and \$39.8 million in the first nine months of 2002.
-Non-specific antibody sales from our own antibody collection centers were \$18.0 million in the first nine months of 2003 compared to \$11.9 million in the comparable period of 2002 reflecting increased production levels and increased unit sales in the first nine months of 2003.
-Specialty antibody sales were \$16.2 million.
+Such non-specific antibody sales totaled \$19.1 million for the first nine months of 2003 and \$39.8 million for the first nine months of 2002.
+Non-specific antibody sales from our own antibody collection centers were \$18.0 million in the first nine months of 2003 compared to \$11.9 million for the comparable period of 2002 reflecting increased production levels and increased unit sales for the first nine months of 2003.
+Specialty antibody sales were \$16.2 million for the nine months ended September 27, 2003 compared to \$24.4 million for the comparable period of 2002, a decrease of approximately \$8.1 million.
 This decrease primarily reflects decreased sales of rabies, tetanus, hepatitis B and Rh_oD antibodies.
 Sales of rabies antibodies have decreased due to termination of a contract to provide this product to a single pharmaceutical customer.
-Sales of tetanus antibodies have decrease in the fourth quarter of 2003.
-Hepatitis B antibodies produced at our antibody collection centers were primarily retained by us to support the manufacture of Nabi-HB in 2003, limiting the amount of these antibodies of RhoD antibodies to the purchaser of the majority of our antibody collection and laboratory testing business at a low margin through 2004.
-This commitment limited our ability to sell these antibodies to other customers at higher margins during the first nine months of 2003 and 2004.
+Sales of tetanus antibodies have decreased due to recent import restrictions established in an international market.
+We anticipate sales of tetanus antibodies to this international market to increase in the fourth quarter of 2003.
+Hepatitis B antibodies produced at our antibody collection centers were primarily retained by us to support the manufacture of Nabi-HB in 2003, limiting the amount of these antibodies available for sale.
+Hepatitis B antibodies are the primary raw material in the manufacture of Nabi-HB.
+We have a contractual commitment to supply substantial quantities of Rh_oD antibodies to the purchaser of the majority of our antibody collection and laboratory testing business at a low margin through 2004.
+This commitment limited our ability to sell these antibodies to other customers at higher margins during the first nine months of 2003 and we will be limited in our ability to sell these antibodies to other customers throughout 2003 and 2004.